-Variations in power supply affect the full-scale transition but not the converter's linearity.
+Variations in power supply affect the full-scale transition but not the linearity of the converter.
 Power supply rejection is the maximum change in the full-scale transition point due to a change in power supply voltage from the nominal value (see the Typical Performance Characteristics section).